-Synonyms of Geum canadense (14) (Updated on 5-14-21 from Plants of the World Online): Caryophyllata alba Moench, Geum album J.F.Gmel., Geum album var. simplicifolium C.A.Mey., Geum camporum Rydb., Geum canadense f. adenophorum Fernald & Weath., Geum canadense var. brevipes Fernald, Geum canadense var. camporum (Rydb.)
+Synonyms of Geum canadense (15) (Updated on 12-16-21 from Plants of the World Online): Caryophyllata alba Moench, Geum album J.F.Gmel., Geum album var. simplicifolium C.A.Mey., Geum camporum Rydb., Geum canadense f. adenophorum Fernald & Weath., Geum canadense var. brevipes Fernald, Geum canadense var. camporum (Rydb.)
 Fernald & Weath., Geum canadense f. glandulosum Fernald & Weath., Geum canadense var. grimesii Fernald & Weath., Geum canadense var. texanum Fernald & Weath., Geum carolinianum Walter, Geum glutinosum Pursh ex Lehm., Geum laciniosum Murray, Geum meyerianum Rydb., Sieversia caroliniana G.Don

 Geum canadense Jacq. is the correct and accepted scientific name for the White Avens.
 It was named and described as such by Nicolaus Jacquin in Hortus Botanicus Vindobonensis in 1773.

 The genus, Geum L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 12-16-21 when this page was last updated, Plants of the World Online lists 51 species in the Geum genus.
-Geum is a member of the plant family Rosaceae with a total of 105 species.
-Those numbers could change as updates are made by POWO.
+As of 12-16-21 when this page was last updated, Plants of the World Online lists 52 species in the Geum genus.
+Geum is a member of the plant family Rosaceae with a total of 109 species.
+Those numbers could change as updates are made on POWO.